Intelligence

 Simply put, we do not yet have any scientific theories of intelligence to make a “missing components” argument, nor evidence that AI fundamentally cannot do something.
 Where this leaves us is that the “missing components” argument is nothing more than a vibe, an intuition against the possibility of automation that grasps to use any example of modern AI struggling.

 But this is a vibe that contradicts all the historical evidence we have about AI.
-The AI Effect shows us that we are constantly breaking walls that we thought were impossible for AI to solve, at surprising times.
-Moreover, we are seeing AI capabilities today expand rapidly in a paradigm we do not understand, where new models constantly reveal previously unexpected capabilities.
+The AI Effect shows us that we are constantly breaking walls that we thought were impossible for AI to solve, at unexpected times.
+Moreover, AI capabilities already increase rapidly without us understanding them, with new models constantly revealing previously unexpected capabilities.

 We’re a frog in boiling water.
 A mechanistic view of intelligence-as-intellectual-tasks demonstrates that we are getting closer to AGI by the day, as we automate more and more intellectual tasks.
 Arguments of a “missing component” seek to undermine this view, holding “real intelligence” as some never-quite reachable standard.
 The fact these arguments are scientifically unsubstantiated is a big deal, because it means that we have no scientific evidence to disbelieve the trend towards AGI.